-The same housing density can be expressed in very different ways.
-The photos on this handout should help you visualize a density higher than that of most suburban single family houses, which currently average about 5 dwelling units per net acre.
-We've provided both good and bad examples of higher density developments to show that yes, density can sometimes prove problematic but that no, not every dense housing development is an inhospitable and unattractive apartment complex.
-Note that slightly higher densities can be achieved through a rich mixture of housing types - from small single family homes to duplexes, bungalows to row houses, townhouses to apartments.
+The same housina density be can expressed in very different ways.\ The photos on this handout should help you visualize a density higher than that of most suburban single family houses, which currently average about 5 dwelling units per net acre.
+We've provided both good and bad examples of higher density developments to show that yes, density sometimes prove problematic but that no, not every dense housing development is impoverished and unattractive apartment complex.
+Note that slightly higher densities can be achieved through rich mixture housing types from small single family homes to duplexes, bungalows to row houses, townhouses to apartments.

-Images on this handout are illustrative and as such, are not necessarily endorsed by 1000 Friends of Oregon.
+\These images are illustrative and as such, are not necessarily endorsed by 1000 Friends of Oregon.

 Why is residential density important?